Axion-Photon Conversion in Neutron Star Magnetospheres: The Role of the Plasma in the Goldreich-Julian Model: Parameter Dependence of Sky Maps

-In order to ensure the code developed for this work is reliable, we present here a consistency check in which we attempt to reproduce the results of Ref.~\cite{Hook:2018iia} by systematically removing the effects included here.
-We do this by $(i)$ removing all absorption, $(ii)$ removing the de-phasing cut on $L_c$, $(iii)$ taking the radial derivative approximation $\partial_\ell k_\gamma \rightarrow 3 m_a / (2 r_c v_c)$, and $(iv)$ assuming photons sourced at some location $\vec{r}_i$ travel radially out thereafter.
-This procedure should be roughly consistent with the approximation of Eq.~(15) in Ref.~\cite{Hook:2018iia}.
-The comparison between the two results, presented in terms of time-integrated differential power, is shown in \Fig{fig:HookC}.
-The panels display results for the fiducial model (left) and the magnetar PSR J1745-2900 (right), but taking $\theta_m = 0.01$ (left) and $0.2$ (right), $m_a = 10^{-5}$ eV (left) and $10^{-6}$ eV (right), and $g_{a\gamma\gamma} = 10^{-12} \, {\rm GeV}^{-1}$.
-The results appear to be in reasonable agreement taking into account the fact that they are derived using different approximations.
+In order to ensure the code developed for this work is reliable, we also present a consistency check in which we attempt to reproduce the results of Ref.~\cite{Hook:2018iia} by systematically removing the effects included here.
+We do this by $(i)$ removing all absorption, $(ii)$ removing the de-phasing cut on $L_c$, $(iii)$ taking the radial derivative approximation $\partial_\ell k_\gamma \rightarrow 3 m_a / (2 r_c v_c)$, $(iv)$ assuming photons sourced at some location $\vec{r}_i$ travel radially outward thereafter, $(v)$ rescaling the size of the surface element at each point by a factor of $|\hat{n} \cdot \hat{r}|$ (this comes from the fact that \cite{Hook:2018iia} has a self contradictory assumption of radial trajectories that are perpendicular to the normal), and $(vi)$ removing the factor of $|\hat{v} \cdot \hat{n}|$ .
+As shown in \Fig{fig:HookC}, this procedure perfectly reproduces the results of Ref.~\cite{Hook:2018iia}.
+The panels display results for the fiducial model with $\theta_m = 0.01$ and $m_a = 10^{-6}$ eV (left) and $m_a = 10^{-5}$ eV (right) (and taking $g_{a\gamma\gamma} = 10^{-12} \, {\rm GeV}^{-1}$).